-Here’s my list of 5 weird French foods I won’t touch.
+Here’s my list of 5 popular French foods I won’t touch.

 As I said, I don’t consider myself a picky eater at this point in my life, but still, there are certain foods I just don’t like.
 Horse meat, for example, goes without saying.

-So without further ado, here’s my list of weird French foods (or foods commonly eaten in France) that I won’t touch:
+So without further ado, here’s my list of disgusting but popular French foods (or foods commonly eaten in France) that I won’t touch:

 1. Foie gras